charleennewland/blog/maturity_model.md

 </p>
 <h5 align="center"> Excerpt of Customized Operational Excellence Maturity Model</h5>

-Let's move ahead and take a closer look at line 13 in this maturity model as an example.
+Let's move forward and take a closer look at line 13 in this maturity model as an example.
 It falls under the dimension named 'Excellence-Driven Framework', with the focus area being 'Excellence-Driven Policy'.

 If an organization lacks a documented excellence-driven policy, as in this example, it essentially scores a 2 (Level 2) in this focus area, which is relatively low.
 The organization can then decide, for example, to aim for Level 5 in the next quarter.